jumbosushi/jumbosushi.github.io/_posts/2020-11-08-intro-to-tz-databse.md

 Link    Europe/Zurich  Europe/Vaduz
 ```

-I recommend reading the `zic` man page for what each column specifically means, but a simplified meanings of these lines are:
+I recommend reading the `zic` man page for what each column specifically means, but simplified meanings of these lines are:
 - Rule defines special rules that to be applied within a time frame
-- Zone defines a difference from UTC time to be used as a default, and specifies which rule to apply
+- Zone defines a difference from UTC to be used as the default and specifies which rule to apply
 - Link creates an alias (`Europe/Vaduz` will be an alias for `Europe/Zurich` zone)

 More examples are explored in [tz-how-to page](https://data.iana.org/time-zones/tz-how-to.html)

-## Creating our own timezone
+## Creating our custom timezone

 After getting a grasp on the basic syntax, we can define a new timezone ourselves!
 We'll use the fictional [Konoha city in Hi No Kuni](https://naruto.fandom.com/wiki/Land_of_Fire) from Naturo as our example timezone name.
 Run the following command to create a source file in the container: